-St Martin suffered discrimination as he was “illegitimate” and of mixed race.
-But he overcame all these drawbacks with an extraordinary charity that won over the hearts of people of all races and classes.
-Patrick Duffy tells some of his story.
+St Martin suffered discrimination because he was “illegitimate” and of mixed race.
+But he overcame all these issues with an extraordinary charity that won over the hearts of people of all races and classes.

 Martin was born in Lima, Peru.
 His father was a Spanish noble man and his mother a freed black slave from Panama.
 He inherited his mother’s African features.
 His father virtually disowned him, though he did take him and his sister to Ecuador to be educated.
 After his father’s appointment as governor of Panama, both children were sent back to their mother in Peru.
 She practised herbal medicine and Martin picked up that knowledge from her.
 He also became apprenticed to a barber, which at that time meant he also picked up some surgical expertise.